CobayaSampler/cobaya/docs/sampler_mcmc.rst

 names, separated by a space.
 The rest of the file must contain the covariance matrix, one row per line.
-It does not need to contain the same parameters as the sampled ones: where sampled parameters exist in the file the they override the ``proposal`` (and add covariance information), non-sampled ones are ignored, and missing parameters are use the specified input ``proposal`` assuming no correlations.
+It does not need to contain the same parameters as the sampled ones: where sampled parameters exist in the file the they override the ``proposal`` (and add covariance information), non-sampled ones are ignored, and for missing parameters the specified input ``proposal`` is used, assuming no correlations.

 An example for the case above::